Agent Orange Effects on Offspring of Veterans Exposed

-- Vocational training – children are eligible for 24 months of job training, rehabilitation, and job assistance, with a possible 24 month extension.
+- Vocational training – children are eligible for 24 months of job training, rehabilitation, and job assistance, with a possible 24-month extension.
 Children are only eligible for this benefit after they turn 18 years old, or when they complete secondary school, whichever comes first.

 However, there are several qualifications that must be met in order for the child to receive VA compensation, healthcare, and vocational training.
 The child must be the biological child of a veteran who:

-- served in Vietnam between January 9, 1962 and May 7, 1975, or
+- Served in Vietnam between January 9, 1962 and May 7, 1975, or

 The child must have been conceived after the date on which the veteran entered Vietnam or the Korean demilitarized zone.

-Children with Other Birth Defects
+Children with Other Birth Defects Caused by Agent Orange

-VA presumes certain other birth defects are connected to a veteran’s military service, but only if the Veteran is the biological mother of the child with a birth defect.
+VA presumes certain other birth defects among offspring are connected to a veteran’s military service, but only if the Veteran is the biological mother of the child with the birth defect.
 VA does not explicitly say that these birth defects are due to Agent Orange exposure, only that they are connected to military service during the Vietnam War.
 Additionally, “the birth defect must have resulted in permanent physical or mental disability” in order to qualify for benefits.